mokeyish/CampusNetGuard/README.md

 # CampusNetGuard
-an application for 8021.x protocol verify
+an application for 8021.x protocol verifing.